MicrosoftDocs/azure-docs/articles/active-directory/external-identities/customers/tutorial-desktop-app-maui-sign-in-sign-out.md

 ### Add claims view page

-The next steps will organize our code so that the `claims view` is defined.
+The next steps will organize the code so that `claims view` is defined.

 1. In the **Solution Explorer** pane of Visual Studio, right-click on the **Views**.
 1. Select **Add** > **New Item...**.